EMDR Psychotherapy Treatment

 I write here in detail about EMDR as it is my preferred method for helping you or people you know who are suffering from the effects of trauma, and indeed who are suffering from many other difficulties as often these difficulties have their roots in childhood trauma.

-One of its trademarks is the use of bi-lateral stimulation which is thought to trigger the innate adaptive information processing system (AIP Model) when the left and right sides of the brain “communicate”.
+One of its trademarks is the use of bi-lateral stimulation which is thought to trigger the innate adaptive information processing system (AIP) which is what happens when the left and right sides of the brain “communicate” effectively.
 The latter is carried out at Stage 4 of the 8 stage protocol as summarised here:

 EMDR Phase 1 of 8-Phase Protocol – Client History Phase

 It is important to take a through background history from client

 EMDR – Phase 2 of 8-Phase Protocol – Preparation Phase

 Where necessary emphasis is placed on building inner resources, also known as the preparation and stabilisation phase, to help strengthen the client so as to deal with the painful core of the work.